FerMulas/ddd-query-example/README.md

 - http://0.0.0.0:8090/apartments?page=1&pageSize=30&ordinationField=title
 - http://0.0.0.0:8090/apartments?page=1&pageSize=30&ordinationField=title&ordinationDirection=DESC

-Query request parameters available:
+Query request parameters available and their accepted values:
-- page
+- page (any positive number)
-- pageSize
+- pageSize (any positive number)
-- ordinationField
+- ordinationField (id, title, link, city, mainImage)
-- ordinationDirection
+- ordinationDirection (ASC, DESC)

 If the request does not contains one or more of the parameters available they will take the following default values:
 - page: 1